scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 #### RAM memory

-To request a specific amount of RAM memory for the run, declare the resource type as `mem` and specify request and/or limit values.
+To request a specific amount of RAM memory for the run, declare the resource type as `mem` and specify requested value.

 ```yaml
 resources: